 - a.
 A minimum total hours of 129. - b.
 A minimum Q.P.A. of 2.000 must be earned in all courses taken at Marquette University. - c.
 A minimum Q.P.A. of 2.000 must be earned in all College of Business Administration courses taken at Marquette University.
 (2.500 for accounting majors).
-A grade of C or higher must be earned in each of a student's major courses including the core courses introducing the major. - d.
+A grade of C or higher must be earned in each of a student's major courses including the core courses introducing the major.
+For international business majors, a grade of C or better must be earned in required language courses beyond either 004 or 010. - d.
 At least 50 percent of the business credit hours required for the business degree must be taken at Marquette University. - e.
 On occasion, seniors will be required to take a comprehensive examination testing their grasp of the concepts, principles, and relations covered in the core business courses.
 A similar test might be given in any one of the majors. - f.
 It is the candidate's responsibility to meet all university academic, financial, and administrative requirements and procedures as outlined elsewhere in this bulletin.